Aliases for KPNA1 Gene

 GeneCards Summary for KPNA1 Gene

 KPNA1 (Karyopherin Alpha 1 (Importin Alpha 5)) is a Protein Coding gene.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include protein transporter activity and nuclear localization sequence binding.
+Diseases associated with KPNA1 include influenza.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include binding and nuclear localization sequence binding.
 An important paralog of this gene is KPNA6.

 UniProtKB/Swiss-Prot for KPNA1 Gene